minhaz-18/Scalabale-blockchain-system/README.md

 currency systems in terms of scalability and cannot be adopted by other platforms.
 Increasing throughput and reducing the dependence on huge storage are the goals of this project.
-## Description

-An in-depth paragraph about your project and overview of use.
+System describe
 ![system overview](images/system_overview.PNG)

-Transaction verification
+Transaction verification process describe

 ## Getting Started